Vaseux-Bighorn National Wildlife Area: Geography

-Biogeolimatic zones and climate change
+Biogeoclimatic zones and climate change

 The Vaseux-Bighorn National Wildlife Area extends over the Bunchgrass and Ponderosa Pine Biogeoclimatic Zones of British Columbia.
 Both biogeoclimatic zones fall in the Coast and Purcell mountains' rain shadow, creating a dry climate in the Vaseux-Bighorn NWA with hot summers and relatively short winters.
 Scientists predict the southern Okanagan Valley, including the Vaseux-Bighorn NWA, to become warmer and more sensitive to heat stress under the influence of climate change.
 Hot summer days (over 30 Degrees Celsius) are expected to double by the 2050s and triple by the 2080s.
 Similarly, winter temperatures are predicted to rise in the region.
 The southern Okanagan Valley currently has the lowest frost span of the Okanagan Valley at 96 days on average.
 Under the influence of climate change, frost days are predicted to decline by 49% until the 2050s and 71% until the 2080s.
 Precipitation patterns are likewise expected to change in the southern Okanagan Valley.
 Scientists anticipate an increase in spring and fall precipitation and a 14% decrease in summer precipitation.
 Because the Vaseux-Bighorn area is located in the driest part of the Okanagan region, a reduction in summer precipitation could increase the likelihood of forest fires due to droughts.
 Severe fires during the summer months could lower air quality and alter the abundance of local plant species.
 Heat stress could impact ecosystem function and biodiversity in the Okanagan Basin.
 Desertification can also result in water shortages and wetland loss, negatively impacting aquatic species.